MizaGBF/RPGMTL/readme/plugins.md

 ## Plugin Actions

-Actions are buttons than the user can press in a file, to perform specific actions provided by File Plugins.
+Actions are buttons than the user can press in a file, to perform specific actions provided by Plugins.

 To do so, you must first implement the function `get_action_infos`.
 For example: